Straight, No Chaser: Insomnia – You are Not Getting Sleepy…

-So the pendulum swings from hypersomnia to insomnia.
-Talking about insomnia makes me, well, tired.
+Talking about insomnia makes me well, tired.
 You know what the problem is.
-You either can’t fall asleep or you can’t stay asleep.
-You’re tired when you wake and throughout the day.
+You either can’t fall asleep, or you can’t stay asleep.
+You’re tired when you wake and all throughout the day.
 Lack of sleep saps your energy and your productivity.

-The thing is, whether acute, intermittent or chronic, any type of insomnia really is an inconvenience and can even be incapacitating.
-Before you subject yourself to a million dollar medical workup, just remember: If it’s secondary insomnia, and you know (for example) that your pain is keeping you awake, try dealing with the primary issue.
-Alternatively, if it’s primary insomnia, there are a lot of things you might try.
-In fact, consider this my Top Ten Tips presented in the order you might consider implementing them.
+The thing is, whether acute, intermittent or chronic, any insomnia really is an inconvenience and can even be incapacitating.
+Before you subject yourself to a million dollar medical workup, just remember, if it’s secondary insomnia, and you know (for example) that your pain is keeping you awake, try dealing with the primary issue.
+Alternatively, if it’s primary insomnia, there are a lot of things you might consider trying.
+In fact, consider this my Top Ten Tips, presented in the order you might consider implementing them.

-- Adhere to good diet and exercise habits, which make your body perform as it should and which will clean up a lot of potential problems that will affect sleep.
+- Good diet and exercise habits make your body perform as they should and will clean up a lot of potential problems that will affect sleep.

 - Avoid naps during the day.
 You want to be good, tired and ready to sleep when night comes.

 - Develop the habit of only using your bed for sleep or sex.
 That conditions your body to be ready to sleep when confronted with the stimulus of your bed.